-If you own an online business, you must be aware of COPPA and make sure you comply with it.
-Despite the name, it isn’t a famous Hollywood family or Italian dish.
+You must be aware of COPPA if you are launching or running a website or app.
+Despite the name, COPPA isn’t a famous Hollywood family or Italian dish.
 COPPA refers to the Children’s Online Privacy Protection Act, a law that is a nightmare if you are caught violating it.

 COPPA is a law that restricts the right of sites to collect personal information from children without the consent of a parent.
 The rule is verified consent must be obtained from parents prior to collecting any information from the young children.